Shawryfall/Handwritten-Name-Classifier-GUI/README.md

 <ul>
   <li><b>dataset_generator.py</b>, <b>dataset_generator2.py</b>, and <b>dataset_generator3.py</b>: <br/>
     These scripts generate images for each class of names: Emily, Michael, Sofia, and Jacob.
 The generated images vary in handwriting style, background, and visual artifacts such as smudges and ink blots.
-However, the dataset is already sufficient, so running them is optional.
-If it does not run credit will have run out linked to the API key.
+These will not run as I have removed the open ai API key for obvious security reasons. however, the dataset is already sufficient.
     <ul>
       <li><b>dataset_generator.py:</b> Generates 192 images each run, including potential misspellings and other variations.</li>
       <li><b>dataset_generator2.py:</b> Generates 144 images per run, but without any misspellings.</li>